Marco Kreuzpaintner: Career

 In 2018, Amazon Prime Video commissioned, Beat, a German thriller television show created and directed by Kreuzpaintner.
-It starred Jannis Niewöhner as the titular character, Beat.
+It starred Jannis Niewöhner as the titular character.
 It was released on 9 November 2018.

 Following the release of Beat, Kreuzpaintner moved back to feature filmmaking.
 In 2019, Kreuzpaintner directed The Collini Case, a film about a young lawyer who stumbles upon a vast conspiracy while investigating a brutal murder case.
 The film stars Franco Nero, Elyas M'Barek, Heiner Lauterbach, Alexandra Maria Lara and Rainer Bock.
-Returning to television in 2020, Kreuzpaintner directed two episodes (Little Adventures & Layover) of the show Soulmates, a show created by William Bridges & Brett Goldstein.
-It was released on October 5, 2020 through Amazon Studios.
+Returning to television in 2020, Kreuzpaintner directed two episodes ("Little Adventures" and "Layover") of the show Soulmates, a show created by William Bridges and Brett Goldstein.
+It was released on 5 October 2020 through Amazon Studios.
 In 2021, Kreuzpaintner joined The Lazarus Project, a project produced through Urban Myth Films and written by Joe Barton.
-Paapa Essidu stars as George in the lead role, a character who is forced to choose between the love of his life and the fate of the world.
+Paapa Essiedu stars as George in the lead role, a character who is forced to choose between the love of his life and the fate of the world.
 Kreuzpaintner directed the first four episodes and was an executive producer for the series.
 The show was released on 16 June 2022 through Sky Max and Now.
+The series was awarded with a BAFTA Cymru for Best TV Drama in 2023.

 In 2022, an adaptation of Si Spencer's graphic novel, Bodies began production.
 The eight part series is produced with Netflix through Moonage Pictures, with Susie Liggat as series producer and Kreuzpaintner directing the first four episodes.
+Bodies reached number 1 on the global Netflix charts for several weeks.

+In 2023, Kreuzpaintner directed 5 out of 10 episodes of the TV series Those About to Die alongside his friend Roland Emmerich.
+The series was shot at the Cinecittà film studios in Rome starring Anthony Hopkins amongst an international ensemble cast.